vigdora100/react-components/packages/button/README.md

 # @zendeskgarden/react-button

-The Button components include several variaties of buttons including: anchor, primary, basic, icon, etc.
+These components include several variaties of buttons including: anchor, primary, basic, icon, etc.

+There is also advanced containers for creating accessible ButtonGroups.

 ## Installation